Why we use confessions

 “… do you wholeheartedly believe the doctrine of the Word of God, summarized in the confessions …?”

 We believe that the Bible contains God’s special revelation.
 It is authoritative, necessary, perspicuous, and sufficient to teach us all we need to know about our salvation.
 Yet the church has also adopted some other documents that are held in high regard.
 They are called confessions.
 In these documents, the church of the past summarized its key beliefs.
 They play an important role in our church life.

-The ecumenical creeds and the Reformed confessions
+The authority of the confessions

 |Apostles’ Creed||Nicene Creed||Athanasian Creed|